SRJPE/JPE-datasets/scripts/rst/mill-creek/mill_creek_rst_qc.md

 -   Lots of sampling gaps
 -   Some funky values in weather and condition code, converted to NA
+-   Some 0 weight values we may want to correct to NA

 ## Save cleaned data back to google cloud